Who we are

 grew up in Vermont, passing his days catching bugs and skinning knees.
 Eventually trading snow for salt, he landed a fateful summer internship at Woods Hole Oceanographic Institution while studying

 at Hamilton College.
 Five days after submitting his thesis on the impact of global warming on crassostrea

 virginica, he showed up in boots to the Fishers Island Oyster Farm.

-Somewhere between the beach, the pretty girls, the oysters, and the booze, Will and Walker hatched the idea of starting an oyster farm of their own – of updating tradition, farming regeneratively, and doing good & well.
+Somewhere between the beach, the oysters, and an ice-cold beer, Will and Walker hatched the idea of starting an oyster farm of their own – of updating tradition, farming regeneratively, and doing good & well.

 They couldn’t kick the idea

 Making stuff uses stuff and puts different stuff back into the environment.
 That’s especially true for food production – the developed world produces food with high costs of carbon and nitrogen pollution, not to mention packaging waste, food spoilage, topsoil erosion, overfishing and a bunch of bad other stuff.

 But we’re optimists, personally and professionally.

 We plan to update this message as we get more empirically sophisticated, but for now just know that oyster aquaculture is one of the most environmentally responsible forms of protein production mankind